maodoMalick/Wealth_Management_Services/README.md

 # Wealth_Management_Services
 Latest ASP.NET MVC Project

-This is an ASP.NET project which layout is set on a base View (Dashboard) that loads _Partial Views upon _Partial Views as per user's requests.
+This is an ASP.NET MVC project which layout is set on a base View (Dashboard) that loads _Partial Views upon _Partial Views as per user's requests.
 It is a simulation of a small investment company that has three departments.
 Areas are set to better structure the different departments and EntityFrame has been used for Data Connection along with LINQ and ADO.NET for Data Access and Manipulation.
 (See the PNG file for the Site Map).
 A Sql Server TRIGGER has been set to record  dynamically any Broker stock purchase to the Transaction Billboard of the Managers.

 Any user can login as: <br/>